SAP/odata-vocabularies/docs/v2-annotations.md

       <td>hierarchy-preorder-rank-for</td>
       <td>-</td>
       <td>
-        <p>A property holding the preorder rank for a hierarchy node includes this attribute.
+        A property holding the preorder rank for a hierarchy node includes this attribute.
 The preorder rank of a node expresses its position in the sequence of nodes created from preorder traversal of the hierarchy structure after evaluating the $filter expression in the request excluding any conditions on key properties.
 The value of this attribute is always the name of another property in the same type.
 It points to the related property holding the hierarchy node ID.
 A property holding preorder ranks has an integer data type.
-The first node in preorder traversal has rank 0.</p>
+The first node in preorder traversal has rank 0.
       </td>
     </tr>
     <tr>
       <td>hierarchy-sibling-rank-for</td>
       <td>-</td>
       <td>
-        <p>A property holding the sibling rank for a hierarchy node includes this attribute.
+        A property holding the sibling rank for a hierarchy node includes this attribute.
 The sibling rank of a node is the index of the node in the sequence of all nodes with the same parent created by preorder traversal of the hierarchy structure after evaluating the $filter expression in the request excluding any conditions on key properties.
 The value of this attribute is always the name of another property in the same type.
 It points to the related property holding the hierarchy node ID.
 A property holding sibling positions has an integer data type.
-The first sibling is at position 0.</p>
+The first sibling is at position 0.
       </td>
     </tr>
     <tr>